“So are Ash and Skye going to get together or what?” my mom demanded after reading the latest installment of my Syzygy series.

 Loveplots don’t necessarily mean you’re writing a romance novel.
 In a dedicated romance, the love story is the plot.
 The protagonist’s primary arc concerns the development and ultimate attainment of a relationship: a love quest.
 Readers never suffer any real doubt that the characters will get together.
 Loveplots, conversely, thrive on doubt.
-Because they functions as a secondary thread to the core narrative, the characters don’t necessarily have to get together for the story to resolve.
+Because they function as a secondary thread to the core narrative, the characters don’t necessarily have to get together for the story to resolve.
 Like a flirtatious lover, loveplots tease but guarantee nothing.
-This tantalizing question of “will they or won’t they?” is the magic ingredient that makes them loveplots compelling for readers and writers alike.
+This tantalizing question of “will they or won’t they?” is the magic ingredient that makes loveplots compelling for readers and writers alike.
 As Oscar Wilde observes in The Importance of Being Earnest, “the very essence of romance is uncertainty.”

 There’s an easy way to determine which category a book represents.
 Imagine the story without the relationship.
 Does it still function as a narrative?
 Remove the central relationship from any Harlequin paperback and there’s not much left.
 Compare that to my debut novel Blue Karma.
 If the romance between two of the protagonists disappeared, we’d still have the journey of three young adults fighting for survival and justice in an environmentally ravaged world.
 Threads of romance add dimension, interest, and character, but the basic story structure remains independent.

 “For which of my bad parts did thou first fall in love with me?”